Corporate formalities are a big aspect of the world of regulated entities.

 Creditors can pierce the veil and hold you personally liable if there is evidence that you used your status as a shareholder for fraudulent or wrongful acts.

-A creditor can also lift the corporate veil and bring shareholders into litigation if there was misconduct with Limited Liability Company assets, such as the commingling of funds between an individual and his/her limited liability company.
+A creditor can also lift the corporate veil and bring shareholders into litigation if there is misconduct with limited liability company assets, such as the commingling of funds between an individual and his/her limited liability company.

-For example, if a majority shareholder misappropriated funds from the limited liability company, a creditor would have a court order that authorizes it to collect against shareholders.
+For example, if a majority shareholder misappropriates funds from the limited liability company for personal expenses, a creditor would have a court order that authorizes it to collect against shareholders.

-In another example, if you used your position as a shareholder to carry out wrongful acts that harmed an individual or entity, then creditors can hold you personally liable for those actions.
+In another example, if you used your position as a shareholder to carry out wrongful acts that harmed an individual or entity, then you can be held personally liable for those actions.

 In short, creditors can lift the corporate veil if there is evidence of wrongdoing.